singhrimiumesh/Infosys-Assignments/Regulatory Compliance Checker/README.md

-#Contract Law Extraction Script
+Contract Law Extraction Script

 This Python script processes a dataset containing contract data and extracts the exact law and a brief description of each contract using the Groq API.
-The script reads a CSV file (dataset.csv) into a Pandas DataFrame, ensuring that the necessary columns (Exact Law and Description) exist.
-For each contract entry, it sends a request to the Groq API to analyze the contract text and retrieve relevant legal information.
-The API response is then parsed to extract the exact law and its description, which are added to the dataset.
-A rate-limiting mechanism handles API restrictions by implementing a retry mechanism when necessary.
-Finally, the updated dataset is saved as Dataset.csv.
-This automation streamlines contract analysis by leveraging AI for legal text processing.
+The script follows these steps:

+Load the Dataset: Reads the dataset.csv file into a Pandas DataFrame and ensures the necessary columns (Exact Law and Description) exist.

+API Integration: Uses the Groq API to analyze each contract and determine the exact legal reference and a short description.

+Handling API Rate Limits: Implements a retry mechanism to handle rate limit errors by waiting before retrying requests.

+Data Processing: Iterates through each row in the dataset, sends contract text to the API, and updates the DataFrame with extracted legal details.

+Save Updated Data: The processed dataset is saved as Dataset.csv, ensuring the extracted legal insights are stored for further analysis.